 After you recover from COVID-19, it’s important to take note of the following:

-- Make sure that you complete your 10-day isolation period (for mild cases) and up to 20 days (for more severe cases).
-The active virus is said to be no longer contagious 10 days after testing positive.
+- Make sure that you complete your 5-day isolation period (for mild cases) and up to 10 days (for more severe cases).

 - You don’t need to get a Coronavirus test again for up to three months after testing positive unless you develop symptoms again within the three-month period and no other causes can be identified.